TheSwarnim/fastweatherinfo/README.md

 ## Introduction

 Setup:
--install nodejs if not installed from [here](https://nodejs.org/en/)
+- install nodejs if not installed from [here](https://nodejs.org/en/)

 - run `npm i && npm start` for both client and server side to start the development server

--you are ready to go :)
+- you are ready to go :)